kubevirt/user-guide/docs/architecture.md

 the cluster and these changes should be picked up on the next VirtualMachineInstance restart.
 This means that no hotplug is involved.

-When you want to let the cluster manage your individual VirtualMachineInstance
+### When you want to let the cluster manage your individual VirtualMachineInstance

 Kubernetes as a declarative system can help you to manage the VirtualMachineInstance.
 You tell it that you want this VirtualMachineInstance with your application running, the VirtualMachine will try to make sure it stays running.

-> Note: The current believe is that if it is defined that the
+> Note: The current belief is that if it is defined that the
 > VirtualMachineInstance should be running, it should be running.
 This is
 > different to many classical virtualization platforms, where VMs stay
 > down if they were switched off.
 Restart policies may be added if needed.